Instantons and Annular Khovanov Homology: Introduction

-\end{THE} If $\AHI(L;\mathbb{C})$ is supported at degree $0$, then by the above theorem there is a properly embedded disk in $S^1\times D$ which is disjoint from $L$.
+\end{THE} If $\AHI(L;\mathbb{C})$ is supported in degree $0$, then by the above theorem there is a properly embedded disk in $S^1\times D$ whose boundary circle is homologous to $\partial D$ in $S^1 \times \partial D$ and which is disjoint from $L$.
 This means $L$ is included in a three-ball $B^3\subset S^1\times D$.
-By Theorem \ref{AKh-AHI*} (and the discussion below it), we have the following. \begin{COR} Suppose $L\subset S^1\times D$ is a link with all the components null-homologous and $\AKh(L)$ is supported at degree $0$ (the third grading), then $L$ is included in a three-ball $B^3\subset S^1\times D$. \end{COR} When an annulus link $L$ is included in a three-ball $B^3\subset S^1\times D$, we have $\AKh(L;0)$ ($0$ is the third grading) is isomorphic to $\Kh (L)$ (view $L$ as a link in $B^3$ to define $\Kh(L)$) as a bi-graded abelian group.
+By Theorem \ref{AKh-AHI*} (and the discussion below it), we have the following. \begin{COR} Suppose $L\subset S^1\times D$ is a link with all the components null-homologous and $\AKh(L)$ is supported in degree $0$ (the third grading), then $L$ is included in a three-ball $B^3\subset S^1\times D$. \end{COR} When an annulus link $L$ is included in a three-ball $B^3\subset S^1\times D$, $\AKh(L;0)$ ($0$ is the third grading) is isomorphic to $\Kh (L)$ (view $L$ as a link in $B^3$ to define $\Kh(L)$) as a bi-graded abelian group.
 Together with the result that Khovanov homology detects the unlink \cite{Kh-unlink,HN-module}, we have the following. \begin{COR} Suppose $L\subset S^1\times D$ is a link with $k$ components and all the components are null-homologous.
-If $\AKh(L)$ is supported at degree $0$ (the third grading) and $\AKh(L,0)\cong \Kh(U_k)$ where $U_k$ denotes the unlink with $k$ components, then $L$ is an unlink in $S^1\times D$. \end{COR} An unlink in $S^1\times D$ means a link bounding a collection of disjoint disks in $S^1\times D$.
-For any annulus link $L$, there is a spectral sequence whose $E_1$-page is $\AKh(L)$ and which collapses at $E_2$-page to $\Kh(L)$ where we use the standard embedding $S^1\times D\subset S^3$ to make $L$ into a link in $S^3$ and define $\Kh(L)$ \cite{Rob}.
+If $\AKh(L)$ is supported in degree $0$ (the third grading) and $\AKh(L,0)\cong \Kh(U_k)$ where $U_k$ denotes the unlink with $k$ components, then $L$ is an unlink in $S^1\times D$. \end{COR} An unlink in $S^1\times D$ means a link bounding a collection of disjoint disks in $S^1\times D$.
+For any annulus link $L$, there is a spectral sequence whose $E_1$-page is $\AKh(L)$ and which converges to $\Kh(L)$ where we use the standard embedding $S^1\times D\subset S^3$ to make $L$ into a link in $S^3$ and define $\Kh(L)$ \cite{Rob}.
 In particular, if $K$ is a knot with $\rankk \AKh(K)= 2$, then we have $\rankk \Kh(K)\le 2$ hence $K$ is an unknot in $S^3$ by \cite{KM:Kh-unknot}.
 However, this argument cannot tell us that $K$ is an unknot in $S^1\times D$.
 For example, the knot in Figure \ref{Whitehead-Knot} is an unknot in $S^3$ but it is a null-homologous non-trivial knot in $S^1\times D$.

 This paper is organized as follows: Section \ref{AKh} is a review of the definitions of annular Khovanov homology and tangle Khovanov homology.
 In Section \ref{tangle}, we present necessary background on Street's instanton Floer homology theory for tangles which will be used later.
 We define the annular instanton Floer homology and prove Theorem \ref{AHI-non-vanish*} in Section \ref{AHI}.
 In Section \ref{SS}, we prove Theorem \ref{AKh-AHI*}.
 Finally we apply Theorem \ref{AKh-AHI*} to derive Corollary \ref{TKh-THI*}, Theorem \ref{braid-detection-TKh*} and Theorem \ref{colored-ss} in Section \ref{app-ss}.